Clan Rising

 What does the surname Tremblay mean?

-Topographic — a place grown with trembles, aspens, the tree whose leaves shiver in the least wind (Latin tremulus).
+Topographic, a place grown with trembles, aspens, the tree whose leaves shiver in the least wind (Latin tremulus).
 A modest French surname; in Quebec, the most common of all.
-In France, Tremblay is an ordinary place-name — the shivering aspen wood.
+In France, Tremblay is an ordinary place-name, the shivering aspen wood.

-Is Tremblay a French surname?
+Is Tremblay French or Belgian?

 How old is the Tremblay surname?

-In France, Tremblay is an ordinary place-name — the shivering aspen wood.
+In France, Tremblay is an ordinary place-name, the shivering aspen wood.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Tremblay name took its modern form within that long settlement.

 What is the Tremblay family known for?

-The aspen grove — and the commonest name in Quebec.
-In France, Tremblay is an ordinary place-name — the shivering aspen wood.
+The aspen grove, and the commonest name in Quebec.
+In France, Tremblay is an ordinary place-name, the shivering aspen wood.

 Is Trembley the same family as Tremblay?